Azure-Samples/media-services-v3-dotnet-core-functions-integration/Functions/README.md

 The **SubmitEncodingJob** function takes a Media Services asset or a source URL and launches an encoding job with Media Services.
 It uses a Transform which is created if it does not exist.
 When it is created, it used the preset provided in the input body.
 More information at the end this readme file.

-## .NET solution file and how to launch project

-Open the root /Functions/Functions.sln (or just open the Functions folder in VS Code).
-The main solution contains the Azure Functions project.

-When using VS Code, you can launch the Functions in the Debugger console (Ctrl-shift-D).

-For more on information on .NET 5 & Azure Functions, see [this repository](https://github.com/Azure/azure-functions-dotnet-worker).

-## How to set variables for a local execution

-Create a **.env file** at the root with your account settings.
-For more information, see [Access APIs](https://docs.microsoft.com/en-us/azure/media-services/latest/access-api-howto).

-Use [sample.env](../sample.env) as a template for the .env file to be created.
-The .env file must be placed at the root of the sample (same location than sample.env).
-Connect to the Azure portal with your browser and go to your media services account / API access to get the .ENV data to store to the .env file.

-Then build and run the sample in Visual Studio or VS Code.

 ## Prerequisites

 ### 1. Create an Azure Media Services account